 Maryland

 Maryland’s legal quirks include a cozy no-chickens-allowed policy in hotel rooms.
-All your poultry pals will have to enjoy the stunning views from the outside…so no feathery slumber parties, unfortunately.
+All your poultry pals will have to enjoy the stunning views from the outside.
+So no feathery slumber parties, unfortunately.

 Massachusetts